Professor/Head of Dept. of Urdu (1957-1988)

 where he worked for less than a year.
 During this period, he

-Education, by chance.
+Education.
 The government had introduced Arabic

 language as a compulsory subject.
 Some of the Hindu students